nomeelnoj/vault-enterprise-to-oss/README.md

         unzip vault.zip

-6. On all servers, update the server config file (the linked terraform module defaults to `/etc/vault.d/vault.hcl`, though it may be different) and make sure to _**REMOVE**_ the `license_path` line from the file.
+6. On all servers, update the server config file (the linked terraform module defaults to `/etc/vault.d/vault.hcl`, though it may be different in your configuration) and make sure to _**REMOVE**_ the `license_path` line from the file.
 Save and exit the file.
 This is safe to do with Vault still running because this file is loaded at runtime.

+        sed -i '/license_path/d' /etc/vault.d/vault.hcl
+**_NOTE: If you do not remove the `license_path` line from the config file, Vault OSS will not start!!!_**

 7. **ON THE STANDBY NODES ONLY:**
     1. Stop vault with `systemctl stop vault`.
     2. This will leave you with a single node cluster, and as long as that node does not attempt a leader election during this time window, Vault should continue to function properly.

 8. **ON ALL NODES:**
     1. Replace the binary, making sure to confirm its location first, then make sure to set MLOCK.